NaWaCC/nawacc.github.io/index.md

 ### Upcoming events

-* Final meeting of the project partner planned in April 2022.
+* Final meeting of the project partners planned in April 2022.

 ### Past events